 Bratislava trip – day three

-So much for “we’ll get up early and see stuff”, it was lazy bones again as we staggered out for “brunch” at 12:30!
+So after sleeping in late on day two, we planned to wake up early and see stuff but it was lazy bones again as we staggered out for “brunch” at 12:30!
 Kava.Bar was nearby and had been recommended to us, so we wandered there for some sustenance.

 We woke up after our coffee and fresh orange juice accompanied by a ham, cheese and pesto (nice surprise!) toastie, and a yoghurt with good amount of honey and chocolate granola.
 It was €5.20 for each breakfast meal (you can also have a croissant and homemade jam with orange juice and coffee for €5.20 but they’d ran out by the time we got there!) so €10.40 in total and very tasty it was.